 If you’re tired of the daily commute just to spend eight hours sat in front of a computer screen and tied to a desk, finding an alternative career that offers challenges, a completely different environment and a well-paid job with prospects sounds like a perfect solution.
 There is such a solution, and it comes from an unexpected quarter – the oil and gas industry.

-The oil and gas industry is one that, unlike many that have had to ‘downsize’ because of the economic recession, is in the ascension.
+The oil and gas industry is one that, unlike many that have had to ‘downsize’ because of the economic recession.
 Rather than adopting a ‘slash and burn’ policy of job cuts, closing production, and generally reacting in the same way to the global recession as every other industry, the oil and gas sector has managed to survive the most uncertain of economic times by freezing wages and waiting for the storm to pass.

 That storm has now abated, and the oil and gas industry has emerged stronger, leaner, and ready to do business on a grand scale.
 The world’s demand for petroleum-based products has increased, not decreased, and new ways of tapping into the planet’s resources are being explored on a daily basis.
 The knock-on effect of this increased level of exploration and industry stability means that oil and gas jobs are now highly desirable and plentiful.

 The World Offshore Drilling Forecast has indicated that the level of rig spending by the major exploration companies will increase over the next three years.
 Drilling exploration alone is set to increase by 7% and, as the industry looks at alternatives to deep-sea drilling in the wake of the Gulf of Mexico disaster, other methods of extraction are also being explored.
 All of this activity means that there are going to be a lot more oil and gas jobs at all levels available for candidates.